kamax-matrix/mxisd/docs/features/authentication.md

 Authentication is divided into two parts:
 - [Basic](#basic): authenticate with a regular username.
-- [Advanced](#advanced): same as basic with extra ability to authenticate using a 3PID.
+- [Advanced](#advanced): same as basic with extra abilities like authenticate using a 3PID or do username rewrite.

 ## Basic
 Authentication by username is possible by linking synapse and mxisd together using a specific module for synapse, also